lowlighter/gracidea/README.md

 [Check it out live here !](https://gracidea.deno.dev/)

-**Gracidea** is a cartographic project which aims to gather all known *Pokémon* regions into a single 2D map, keeping fidelity games while taking the liberty of filling blanks and making minor arrangements based on official artworks and anime.
+**Gracidea** is a cartographic project which aims to gather all known *Pokémon* regions into a single 2D map, keeping fidelity to games while taking the liberty of filling blanks and making minor arrangements based on official artworks, anime and manga.

 ### Features

 **Gracidea** is not an ordinary world map!
 See below a short list of the awesome features embedded in it :

 * **Faithful maps** : Maps are based first on core games and then filled with region knowledge and interpretations
 * **Wild areas** : *Pokémon* can spawn in wild areas!
-If you're lucky you may even see rare encounters and shinies!
+If you're lucky you may see rare encounters and even shinies!
-* **Liveful cities** : Humans and trainers are living along with *Pokémon*s!
+* **Liveful cities** : Humans and trainers populate the *Pokémon* world!
-* **World map** : A mini map lets you access cities and special locations quickly
+* **World map** : A mini-map lets you access cities and special locations quickly
 * *New features will be implemented at a later date !*

 ### ![](/client/static/copyrighted/imgs/icons/map.png) Maps